yiisoft/validator/docs/guide/conditional-validation.md

 If the attribute is required, it's more appropriate to use `skipOnError: true` instead with preceding `Required` rule.
-This is because empty values' detection within `Required` rule and for skipping in further rules can be set separately (this is described below in more detail, see "Configuring criterias in other rules" section).
+This is because empty values' detection within `Required` rule and for skipping in further rules can be set separately (this is described below in more detail, see [Configuring empty criterias in other rules] section).

 ```php
 use Yiisoft\Validator\Rule\In;